Plan Comparisons

 Switch to Another Carrier

 Alternatively, consider switching to a different carrier aside from the big three.
-Smaller carriers like Mint Mobile, Republican Wireless, and US Cellular don’t have their own networks.
-Instead, they piggyback off of the big three’s networks and coverage zones.
-But that means you can ride on the large networks without having to pay premium prices.
+Smaller carriers like Mint Mobile and Xfinity Mobile, for example, don’t have their own networks.
+Instead, they piggyback off the big three’s networks and coverage zones.
+But that means you can ride on large networks without paying premium prices.

 Just keep in mind that many of these smaller carriers don’t come with as many perks, like streaming subscriptions, as their larger counterparts.